 Will you help with travel and visas?

 If you’re attending from another country, in most cases you can enter the workshop’s location on a tourist visa basis.
-We can help with arrangements and give limited advice, but all visa and international travel issues are the responsibility of the attendee so please ensure you will be able to enter the country where the workshop is located before booking.
+We can help with arrangements and give limited advice, but all visa and international travel issues are your own responsibility so please ensure you will be able to enter the country where the workshop is located before booking.

 Do I need insurance?